SOF3/Capital/dev.md

 If no migration is eligible,
 it creates new accounts based on initial setup specified by the schema.

-### Cache

-Capital maintains three types of cache:

-- Account list matching a label selector
-- Balance of a specific account
-- Labels of a specific account

-Each type of cache is managed in a `Cache\Instance` object, and centrally managed in the singleton class `Cache\Cache`.
-Downstream modules can asynchronously request the creation a cache entry by calling `Cache\Cache::query(LabelSelector)`, which returns a `Cache\Handle`, keeping the account list and balance and labels of each account persisted in cache and updated periodically, as configured by the user.

-The handle provides a synchronous `getAccounts()` method, which returns the local cache matching the selector.
-The cache user must explicitly call `Cache\Handle::release()` when the cache entry is no longer used.

 ### Analytics

 <!-- TODO -->